ChylerDev/BAE/README.md

 # Overly Complicated Audio Engine (OCAE)

-Simply, an audio engine designed tocompute sounds using basic generators (sound sources) and modifiers (filters) combined in a graph structure.
+Simply, an audio engine designed to compute sounds using basic generators (sound sources) and modifiers (filters) combined in a graph structure.

----
-## Building
+# Building

-### Windows
+Building is done through CMake, as it is the solition I am familiar with enough to set up for multi-platform C++ projects.

+Be sure you have CMake v3.8 or newer installed.

-To create a project solution, download and open CMake (version 3.8 or newer). set the root directory of this repository as the source code location, then set repository root/build as the build location for the binaries.
+Set the repository root as the source code location, and then set the build location of your choice.

-Then click Configure, choose win64 for building, and when that's done, click Generate.
-You'll find the project solution in the build folder.
+Configure, check the options to see what (if anything) you'd like to change, then configure again.

-Be sure to set the OCAE project as the startup project within Visual Studio!
+Once you're ready to generated the project files, use the Generate command.

-### Linux (and maybe others)

-Coming soon

----
+Currently the library has only been tested on Windows 10 (Visual Studio 2019) and Ubuntu (WSL2, GCC 7.4.0/LLVM clang 6.0.0)

+# Dependencies

+This project uses the [RIFF-Util library](https://gitlab.com/ChylerDev/RIFF-Util) to read and write WAVE data structures (whether loaded from disk or not).

+Currently there is no option to disable it if it isn't needed, but this may be an added feature in the future.

-## Usage
+# Usage

 It should be noted that the factories within this library use std::shared_ptr, which means that any pointer-level copying will not copy the managed objects.
 This means that improper care of copying could yield to, for example, a generator running twice per process loop which is likely not the intended use.

----
-## Note:
+# Notes

 The project will build the executibles and copy the necessary shared libs to repository root/bin for easy access of the binaries.

----
-## Future Expanion
+# Future Expansion

 * Modifiers to add:
 	* Pan
 	* Fade in/out
 	* Equalizer

 * Features:
 	* Side-chain
+	* FFT?